 Jean O'Kelly is one of Ireland's most experienced therapists and has been practising as a counsellor and psychotherapist for over 20 years.
 Her general practice at The Lynnbrook Centre is attended by clients from all over Ireland where she works with adults, couples, adolescents and children on a variety of issues.

 Jean is a recognised expert on suicide and homicide bereavement and has lectured on both topics here in Ireland, the UK and Russia.
-She is also a qualified clinical supervisor accredited with both the Irish Association for Counselling and Psychotherapy and the British Association for Counselling and Psychotherapy.
-As a qualified sand therapist, she is accredited with the International Jungian Sand Therapy Association and is a lead tutor with the Sanplay Institute of Ireland where she is qualified to deliver both introductory and advanced training courses.
+She is also a qualified clinical supervisor accredited with the Irish Association for Counselling and Psychotherapy.
+As a qualified Jungian Sand Therapist, she is accredited with the Association for Jungian Sand Therapy in Ireland and the International Jungian Sand Therapy Association.
+She is a lead tutor with the Sanplay Institute of Ireland where she is qualified to deliver both introductory and advanced training courses.